Mexican Gothic: Release and sales

-In August 2020 Milojo Productions and ABC Signature announced that they were producing a limited series adaptation of Mexican Gothic, to be released on the streaming platform Hulu.
-Moreno-Garcia will serve as executive producer.
-In an interview with Entertainment Weekly, the author stated that the series is estimated to be "between 8 and 10 episodes max".

 Reception

 Mexican Gothic has received praise for its atmosphere and gothic concepts, which Slate likened to the styles of Daphne du Maurier and Guillermo del Toro.

 NPR drew comparisons between the book and "Jane Eyre, Ann Radcliffe's The Mysteries of Udolpho, Dracula, Rebecca and that 1958 classic sci-fi movie, The Blob", also praising its sense of dread.
 The New York Times drew similar comparisons, citing Mexican Gothic's "spunky female protagonist and an ancient house filled with disturbing secrets".
 The book won the British Fantasy Society's 2021 August Derleth Award for Best Horror Novel.